meteorhacks/flow-components/README.md

 # Flow Components

+> This project is still work in progress and does not have unit and integration tests.
+> We are directly pushing changes to master.
+> There's no plan to change current APIs, but we don't have a guarantee.

 Build your Meteor app with Components.

 Flow Components has taken a lot of concepts from React's component model and apply them on top Blaze.
 It's not a 1-1 mapping of React.